mozilla/experimenter/README.md

-# experiment-manager
+# experimenter
-A web application for managing user experiments in Activity Stream.
+A web application for managing user experiments in Mozila Activity Stream.